CoverGenius/django-reactive/README.rst

 In most cases developers would only need to define a JSON schema configuration for such field and optionally UI schema to modify UI for those forms.

-A simple use case is demosntrated below:
+A simple use case is demonstrated below:

 .. code-block:: python